unm-historiography/metahistory/essays/thematic/oral-history.md

 Folk music has always been a form of oral history, but it wasn’t taken seriously by historians of the past because it was viewed as storytelling and often the songs were changed for the reasons we have mentioned above and not a reliable source to use until folk songs would be able to be recorded.
 Now we have more advanced technology to hear the music written by people that are telling their own story, for example Tupac, who is a famous rapper, creates music about how he lived and often told stories about the African American community.
 His music could be traced back and related to past documents that had the events that were going on during that time period.

 #### Oral History is “History-shaping”

+Oral history has helped shape history because oral history allows us to fill in gaps in the historical record and sometimes even contradict it. “ *Inevitably, future generations will view—and judge—today’s generation through the lens of their own experiences in their own time.
+The story of the past is continually revised in the light of new interpretations.
+Oral history enables people to share their stories in their own words, with their own voices, through their own understanding of what happened and why*”(Baylor,2).
-*“The promotion of oral history as a beneficial endeavor for specific historical subfields marks the transition for oral ‘fact finding’ to the regard of oral history as a ‘history-shaping’ process” (Mariner,64)*.
+“*The promotion of oral history as a beneficial endeavor for specific historical subfields marks the transition for oral ‘fact finding’ to the regard of oral history as a ‘history-shaping’ process*” (Mariner,64).
 Oral history has helped shape the way we look at history.
 We now have organizations like Oral History Association who promotes the use of oral history, and provide young researchers the tools on how to conduct it.
 The association also gives more experienced researches a chance to challenge “problems” with history that are still debated today.
-Past Philosophers and Historians thought of oral history as oral tradition.
-Now, there is a difference between oral tradition and oral history is that oral tradition is the telling of knowledge using folklore, legends, myths, prayers, songs or chants through time over a groups and generations of people.
-There is also a lack of authority, whereas oral history is the study of historical information using audio tapes, video tapes, or the transcriptions of eye-witness accounts (Hobbs, Prezi).